 We gather from many places, places of brokenness and grief, places of joy and hope.
-We lay down our grief and hope before the Creator.

 We gather from many places, forests and fields, streams and lakes, small gardens and apartment balconies, sidewalks and pavement.

 We lay down the suffering and the joy of our places before the Creator.

 We gather from many places, Indigenous and settler, Black and people of colour, immigrant and refugee, now together on the traditional lands of the Wendat, the Anishnaabeg and the Haudenosaunee peoples, including the Mississauga people, lands that have praised Creator since time began.
-We bring the cry of the land before the Creator.

 we gather together in your presence longing for restoration for creation, forgiveness for our own brokenness and the injustices we have created, and reconciliation for the divisions that separate us.
-We lay our longing before you, Creator, and ask for healing.